Cmdr3nder/simon/README.md

 ## Configuration

-This project uses https://crates.io/crates/directories to determine the director to expect a `simon.config.toml` configuration file at.
+This project uses https://crates.io/crates/directories to determine the directory to expect a `simon.config.toml` configuration file at.
 Typically for a linux box this would be `/home/username/.config/simon/simon.config.toml`.
 In that file it expects a configuration like [this](example.config.toml)